Posterior Conformal Prediction: Introduction

 Grouping is often used to attain coverage guarantees for subgroups defined in terms of some sensitive attributes such as gender and age.
-When these subgroups form a partition of the feature space $\mathcal X$, running SCP with the data points from the same group as $X_{n+1}$ can generate a group-conditional valid prediction interval for $Y_{n+1}$ \citep{vovk2003mondrian,lei2014distribution,romano2020malice}. \citet{jung2022batch} introduces a more direct method for grouping called multi-calibration, which involves fitting a linear quantile regression model to the validation data.
-This method can asymptotically achieve a coverage guarantee for overlapping subgroups. \citet{gibbs2023conformal} propose a conditional calibration (CC) method for SCP to generate intervals with exact finite-sample guarantees for any pre-specified function class, subsuming a class of subgroups as a special case.
-In comparison, our method offers no coverage guarantee for any pre-determined functions or subgroups.
+When these subgroups form a partition of the feature space $\mathcal X$, running SCP with the data points from the same group as $X_{n+1}$ can generate a group-conditional valid interval \citep{vovk2003mondrian,romano2020malice,Kiyani2024ConformalPW,zhou2024conformal}. \citet{jung2022batch} introduce a more direct method called multi-calibration, which aims to achieve coverage conditional on a set of pre-specified and possibly overlapping subgroups.
+This method does not have finite sample coverage guarantees and can undercover in practice. \citet{gibbs2023conformal} propose a conditional calibration (CC) method to generate intervals with exact finite-sample coverage guarantees for any pre-specified function class, subsuming a class of subgroups as a special case.
+However, using a complex function class (e.g., a large number of subgroups) may result in wide intervals (due to small sample sizes within each subgroup).
+We find that in contrast, PCP automatically balances the trade-off between conditional coverage and interval length.